 - Select the query layer in the Contents Pane.

-- Right-click the layer and select Properties from the context menu.
+- Right-click the layer and choose Properties from the context menu.

 - Click the Source tab on the Layer Properties dialog box.

-- The data source table will have a property named Query, which displays the current SQL query for the layer.
+- The data source table has a property named Query, which displays the current SQL query for the layer.
 Click the Edit button .
-This will prompt the Edit Query Layer dialog box to open, where you can make the desired modifications to the query layer.
+The Edit Query Layer dialog box appears, where you can make the desired modifications to the query layer.